Rahulchandeshware/Manual-testing/README.md

-# Project Title: Manual Testing of Hospital Run Website
+#  Manual Testing of Hospital Run Website

 Project Description:
 This project involved performing manual testing on the Hospital Run website, a platform designed to manage healthcare workflows.
 The testing scope included functional, UI/UX, and compatibility testing across multiple devices and browsers.
 Test cases were created and executed based on the website's features, such as patient management, appointments, inventory, and billing modules.